percyhanna/rquery/README.md

 [![Build Status](https://travis-ci.org/percyhanna/rquery.svg?branch=master)](https://travis-ci.org/percyhanna/rquery)

 # rquery
-Like jQuery, but for React.js
+A [React](http://facebook.github.io/react/) tree navigation utility similar to jQuery, which can be useful for making assertions on your components in your tests.

 ## Vision
 [`chai-react`](https://github.com/percyhanna/chai-react/) was originally built